Kennedy-Fraser and Bantock | The Seal-Woman

 Project

-We are excited to announce that we will record Marjory Kennedy-Fraser and Granville Bantock’s Celtic Folk Opera The Seal-Woman between 1-7 March 2024 in Glasgow, with the Orchestra of Scottish Opera, conducted by John Andrews.
+We are delighted to say that we recorded Marjory Kennedy-Fraser and Granville Bantock’s Celtic Folk Opera The Seal-Woman in March 2024 in Glasgow, with the Orchestra of Scottish Opera, conducted by John Andrews.

 Completed and premiered in 1924 at the Birmingham Repertory Theatre, directed by Barry Jackson and conducted by Adrian Boult, it exemplifies Kennedy-Fraser and Bantock’s combined brilliance, innovative spirit, and deep affection for their shared Scottish heritage.
 Despite the historical significance (preserving and promoting Hebridean legend and folk music) and the artistic beauty of this opera, it has not received a full-scale performance since 1975.
 This project aims to rectify that oversight, reinstating The Seal-Woman to its rightful place in the history of British opera and presenting it to a new generation of listeners, scholars, and opera houses.